Investigating History: For Administrators

 How can educators and the public be assured of the quality of Investigating History materials?

-Each Investigating History unit goes through a rigorous development process before it is released to the public.
-Curriculum writers initially consult with subject-matter experts to ensure that the curriculum reflects the most accurate and up-to-date scholarship.
-Once drafted, materials are then vetted by numerous reviewers including historians, experts in social studies pedagogy, and Massachusetts teachers.
+Each Investigating History unit went through a rigorous development process before it is released to the public.
+Curriculum writers initially consulted with subject-matter experts to ensure that the curriculum reflected the most accurate and up-to-date scholarship.
+Once drafted, materials were then vetted by numerous reviewers including historians, experts in social studies pedagogy, and Massachusetts teachers.

-Curricular units are then piloted in classrooms across the state, reflecting a diversity of geography, student demographics, and teacher experience.
-Throughout the pilot, an independent, third-party evaluation team draws on classroom observations and artifacts, as well as interviews with teachers and students, in order to provide recommendations for improvement.
-Ultimately, when the materials are published, they will have gone through multiple rounds of piloting, feedback, and revision to ensure their quality and usability in classrooms.
+All Investigating History curricular units are piloted in classrooms across the state, reflecting a diversity of geography, student demographics, and teacher experience.
+Throughout our pilot cycles, an independent, third-party evaluation team draws on classroom observations and artifacts, as well as interviews with teachers and students, in order to provide recommendations for improvement.
+Ultimately, the published materials have gone through multiple rounds of piloting, feedback, and revision to ensure their quality and usability in classrooms.

 When will Investigating History be available to the public?
 Will it cost money?

-When released, Investigating History will be an open-source curriculum: free and available to anyone to use and modify.
-We currently anticipate published Investigating History on the following timetable:
+At all grade levels, Investigating History is an open-source curriculum: free and available to anyone to use and modify.

 DESE does not mandate that schools or districts use any specific curricular materials.
 Investigating History is intended to provide schools with a vetted, high-quality curriculum and professional development option that is directly aligned to the Massachusetts History and Social Science Framework.
 Whether to adopt these resources will be a decision made on a local level.

 For teachers, schools, and districts who do choose to use the Investigating History materials, DESE is committed to helping them implement the curriculum thoughtfully within their given context, including identifying, training, and certifying professional development providers who are equipped to support districts and schools with the adoption and use of the materials.
-Depending on availability, grant funding may also be offered to cover some of the costs of implementing Investigating History.
+DESE has awarded over $1.5 million in grants to districts to support the costs of implementing Investigating History through the 2024-25 school year.

 Who is DESE working with to develop Investigating History?